marcosfavat/dino/Materials-node-setup-builder.md

 **Overlay**

-You can use mixRGB node to overlay aerial photography or topographic map a terrain analysis.
+You can use mixRGB node to overlay aerial photography or topographic map to one of these analysis.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_overlay.jpg)